Logius-standaarden/authzen-nlgov/sections/information-model.md

 #### <span class="nlgov-add">Algorithm identifier</span>

-<span class="nlgov-add">When data is processed as part of an algorithm in a public registry, such as "Het Algoritmeregister")[https://algoritmes.overheid.nl/] a reference to the relevant algorithm MAY be included.</span>
+<span class="nlgov-add">When data is processed as part of an algorithm in a public registry, such as ["Het Algoritmeregister"](https://algoritmes.overheid.nl/), a reference to the relevant algorithm MAY be included.</span>

 <span class="nlgov-add"><p class="note">The algorithm identifier should only be used within the context of an organization and SHOULD NOT cross organizational boundaries.</p></span>

 <span class="nlgov-add">When included, the reference to the algorithm SHOULD be included using the following key:</span>

 <span class="nlgov-add">`algorithm_id`:
 : REQUIRED.
-A string value containing the URI of the algorithm in an algorithm registry, such as ("Het Algoritmeregister")[https://algoritmes.overheid.nl/]</span>
+A string value containing the URI of the algorithm in an algorithm registry.</span>

 ### Examples (non-normative) {#action-examples}